beeva-arturomartinez/beeva-best-practices/backend/secure-development/readme.md

 A session is a set of transactions associated HTTP request and response to the same user.

-Any complex application today requires keeping in time information between the browser and the application server associated with the user, unfortunately, HTTP protocol does not have session management, so these have been relegated to the application layer .
+Any complex application today requires keeping in time information between the browser and the application server associated with the user, unfortunately, HTTP protocol does not have session management, so these have been relegated to the application layer.

 It is the responsibility of applying the proper management of the sessions.
 Once a user is authenticated assigned application and run a session id or session token that will be responsible for identifying communications between browser and server (in some applications for tracking sessions to unauthenticated connections are also assigned).